jackfiallos/HotelManagementSystem/server/README.md

+# Hotel Management System

+This project was created using restify and is basically an **API** secured with **JWT**, sequelizejs was selected as ORM and joi for user schema definitions to make data validations.

 ## Server Configuration

-First of all, don´t forget to configure your **database** (look into the resource folder the schema)
+First of all, don´t forget to configure your **database** (look into the resource folder the schema), the sql file was generated to use MySQL or MariaDB.

 ### Installing Dependencies
 ```bash
 $ npm install
 ```

+### Setting up
+Inside src/config there´s configuration environment variables

 ### Running